wlmccrae/headline-editor-ghpage/README.md

 <a name="code-coverage"></a>

-Generated with `npm test -- --watchAll=false --coverage`.
-The two uncovered files are Create React App boilerplate that do not run in Jest: `index.js` (the browser entry point) and `reportWebVitals.js` (a performance-metrics stub).
+Generated with `npm test -- --coverage`.
+The two uncovered files, `index.js` (the browser entry point) and `reportWebVitals.js` (a performance-metrics stub), are not executed by Vitest.
 All application components have 100% statement, function, and line coverage.

 | File | Statements | Branches | Functions | Lines |
 |---|---|---|---|---|